ros2/ros2_documentation/source/Tutorials/LaunchFiles/CreatingLaunchFiles.rst

       ros2 launch <package_name> <launch_file_name>

-  You will learn more about creating packages in a later tutorial
+  You will learn more about creating packages in a later tutorial.

 .. todo: link to package creation tutorial